coala/documentation/Users/toml_config.rst

   # excluding certain subaspect
   excludes = 'AspectName2Subaspect'

-For caofile users who want to write configuration in TOML
+For coafile users who want to write configuration in TOML

 - If you are using aspects  ``a:b = 'c'``  in a section named `example` then replace ``a:b = 'c'`` with ``a.b = 'c'`` or